Skip to Content

 Visit the Erotic Heritage Museum

-Ranking as one of the more sexy things to do in Las Vegas, The Erotic Heritage Museum offers an array of motor-revving art and artifacts.
+Ranking among the more sexy things to do in Vegas, The Erotic Heritage Museum offers an array of motor-revving art and artifacts.

 For the bravest among you, Naked Yoga classes are also offered weekly.